hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ---

-Note: This guide requires knowledge of basic Linux Console commands.
+Note: This guide requires knowledge of basic Linux console commands.
 Please backup all data before attempting to follow it.

 ## Why UEFI?